r-dent/ObjectStore/README.md

 #  Poor Persons Object Store

-A simple class that stores lists of `Codable` objects to JSON files.
+A simple class that stores a list of `Codable` objects to a JSON file.
 Providing an easy to use persistence solution for small amounts of data.

 The ObjectStore will save the data to JSON files in the ApplicationSupport directory.
-These files will be named with the class name of the saved objects.

 ## Installation